allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ![](images/rfc_feature_importances.png)

-* __Gradient Boost Model__ - Like the Random Forest model, the most important feature is 'Term', explaining almost 76% of the information gain.
-In a decreasing order, the next four important features are 'U_rate', 'GrAppv', 'SBA_g', and 'SectorRisk'.
+* __Gradient Boost Model__ - Like the Random Forest model, the most important feature is 'Term', explaining almost 78% of the information gain.
+In a decreasing order, the next four important features are 'U_rate', 'SBA_g', 'GrAppv', and 'SectorRisk'.
 There is actually a very good overlap between the two models.
 Four out of the five most important features are the same.

 ![](images/gbc_feature_importances.png)